 The Seagirt West Loop fuel combustion-based emissions are estimated from mobilization, dredging and transport of dredged material, and demobilization of dredging equipment and support vessels.
-These activities and associated emissions are predicted to occur in 2025 and 2026.
+These activities and associated emissions are predicted to occur in two (2) Phases between 2025 and 2027.